Gone, But Not Forgotten (novel): TV adaptation

-The novel was adapted in a similarly titled American television miniseries, Gone But Not Forgotten (2005 film).
+The novel was adapted in a similarly titled American television miniseries, Gone But Not Forgotten.
 It starred Brooke Shields as Betsy Tannenbaum and Lou Diamond Phillips as Alan Page.
 Although the novel was set in Portland, Oregon, the miniseries was set in Sacramento, California.
 The miniseries was filmed in 2004 and was originally intended to broadcast on Hallmark Channel but ended up going direct-to-DVD the next year, and then premiered on Lifetime in 2006.